Seeraiwer/protonvpn-block/README.md

-# protonvpn
+# Protonvpn

-Show ProtonVPN status.

-Displays Public IP Address, Server Name and Server Load, if ProtonVPN is running
+Show ProtonVPN status and displays Public IP Address, Server Name and Server Load, if ProtonVPN is running

 # Dependencies